-During Striper season, you need a specialized rod that can handle both heavy 2.5oz Mikey jigs and lighter 20g jerkbaits—and no rods do this better than high-quality JDM (Japanese Domestic Market) models.
-One of the best options for summer surf Striper fishing is the Daiwa 25 SKYHIGH 10'6" Medium.
+During striper season (May–November), you need a specialized rod that can handle both heavy 2.5 oz Mikey jigs and lighter 20 g jerkbaits—and few rods do this better than high-quality JDM (Japanese Domestic Market) models.
+One of the top choices for summer surf striper fishing is the Daiwa 25 SKYHIGH 10'6" Medium.
+This rod excels at long-distance casting with 2.5 oz (70 g) Mikey jigs while still performing exceptionally well with lighter 0.75 oz (20 g) jerkbaits, offering outstanding versatility and control.

-2025 Model Daiwa 25 SKYHIGH 106M – $235 NorthOne
+2025 Model Daiwa 25 SKYHIGH 106M – NorthOne

 Weight: 166g (5.8oz)